 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
 The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card.

-PLEASE BE SURE TO SIGN AND DATE THIS PROXY CARD AND MARK ON THE REVERSE SIDE eFFECTOR Therapeutics, Inc. Annual Meeting of Stockholders
+PLEASE BE SURE TO SIGN AND DATE THIS PROXY CARD AND MARK ON THE REVERSE SIDE

 Please make your marks like this: